alessbell/defer-presentation/README.md

-# @defer Presentation: GraphQL Conf
+# @defer all the slow things: GraphQL Conf

 ## Front-end Web Application